 Starting at the top of your body, you need a blouse or shirt of some sort.
 I look for lace or ruffles, black or off white button up blouses with a high neckline.
 The blouse could have long sleeves with even longer cuffs or short puffy sleeves for summer styles.
 Lolita fashion is a great resource for Victorian/Steampunk styles tops.
 The current boho trend with lace inset shirts and low neck peasant style tops are another good source of Steampunk friendly shirts.
 A few years ago, I found a plethora of lace inset blouses at Forever 21.
 You just never know where they will show up, so just keep an eye out and buy it when you see it.

 A few looks I have seen simply add a crop jacket over the top of a corset to give it some sleeves.
 If you are comfortable showing off that much skin, by all means, ditch the blouse and do something like this.
 Short vests also look good over corsets or in lieu of corsets altogether (a good tip for maternity Steampunk costumes).

 Just about every woman wears a bustled Steampunk skirt as part of her costume.
-They can be long, hi/low, short or very short.
+They can be long, hi/low, short, or very short.
 The length isn’t as important as how they are styled.
 A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas).
-Some skirts come with bustle ties or you can easily add some ties so you can adjust them however you want.
-For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too with more plus sizes here.
+Some skirts come with bustle ties, but you can easily add some ties of your own so you can adjust them however you want.
+For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too with more plus size Victorian Steampunk Skirts here.

 A lace dress can work well instead of a skirt and blouse combination.
 Many women wear a dress with a corset, vest, or belt over it.
 The look is similar.
 OR you can go for a traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.